Moths of North Carolina

 Distribution in North Carolina

-Distribution: Monroe (1986) noted that D. setosella, D. bilobella, and D. vindex (a more northern species) have commonly been misidentified or confused and many records are unreliable.
+Distribution: Hodges (1986) noted that D. setosella, D. bilobella, and D. vindex (a more northern species) have commonly been misidentified or confused and many records are unreliable.
 He reported this species to occur from Nova Scotia, southern Quebec and Ontario southward to Maryland, and westward to Minnesota, Missouri, and eastern Kansas.
-The range extends at least as far south as North Carolina.
-Within the state this species appears to occur statewide, but additional collecting is needed to determine its exact distribution.
+Current records indicate that the range extends at least as far south as Oklahoma, Arkansas and North Carolina.
+As of 2025, all of our records are from the Blue Ridge, except for a single specimen from near the coast that was identified using genitalia and palp morphology.

 County Map: Clicking on a county returns the records for the species in that county.